biscuit-auth/biscuit/SPECIFICATIONS.md

   - add the rules from the block.
 If it finds a rule generating `authority` or `ambient` facts, it stops there and returns an error checking that those facts are not `authority` or `ambient` facts

+##### Revocation identifiers

+The verifier will generate a list of facts indicating revocation identifiers for the token.
+They are calculated as follows:
+- perform a SHA256 hash of the authority block and the root key
+- generate the hash value, store it as `revocation_id(0, <byte array of the hash)`
+- for each following block:
+  - continue from the previous hash, update with the current block and its public key
+  - generate the hash value, store it as `revocation_id(<block index>, <byte array of the hash)`

+##### Verifying

 From there, the verifier can start loading ambient data.
 First, each block contains a `context` field that can give some information on the verifier to know which data to load (to avoid loading all of the users, groups, resources, etc).
 This field is a text field with no restriction